-In recent years there has been a resurgence of interest in the modular-synthesiser format, due in large part to the success of the compact Eurorack system introduced in 1996 by Dieter Deopfer .
-This new incarnation of the modular allows for independent third-party manufacturers to develop new and experimental modules that draw upon earlier design concepts, while introducing DSP (digital signal processing) and other new ideas to this very compartmental format.
+In recent years there has been a resurgence of interest in the modular-synthesiser format, due in large part to the success of the compact Eurorack format introduced in 1996 by Dieter Deopfer .
+This new incarnation of the modular allows for independent third-party manufacturers to develop new and experimental modules that draw upon earlier design concepts, whilst introducing digital signal processing and other new ideas to this traditionally analogue format.
 Offering fresh horizons for electronic music making, what we might now refer to as the new modular instrument, presents an appealing mixture of familiarity and innovative technology.
 Electronic musicians and performers are again drawn to the playful, transient and sometimes-frustrating experience of directing voltage through discrete electronic components in an effort to realise new and unique musical experiences - perhaps seeking liberation from the pre-defined, readymade culture of music production software.
-The new modular instrument is however not for those seeking an immediate fix of electronic music.
-And it won’t be the go-to instrument for a composer commissioned to deliver musical works to a specific brief on a tight deadline.
-Instead, long periods of consideration are required to assemble, and re-assemble your instrument, along with repetitive practice and improvisation before achieving any meaningful musical reward.
-After all, every musician must surely command mastery and control over their instrument of choice, and in this respect the modular synthesiser is no exception (Navs 2016).
+The new modular instrument however is not for those seeking an immediate fix of electronic music.
+It is unlikely to be the go-to instrument for a composer commissioned to deliver musical works to a specific brief on a tight deadline.
+Instead, long periods of consideration are required to assemble, and re-assemble the instrument, along with repetitive practice and improvisation before achieving any meaningful musical reward.
+Ultimately, every musician must command mastery and control over their instrument of choice, and in this respect the modular synthesiser is no exception (Navs 2016).

 Taming the Beast

 First impressions are a mixture of fascination, aesthetic appeal and often intimidation.
-As children, many of us are excited by the innate beauty of a musical instrument at rest, such as a piano or violin, and feel the urge to pick it up or sit down and play, imagine and even perform.
-But those early encounters often produce a mixture of discordant noise, inharmonious sound, and perhaps the odd happy accident.
+As children, many of us are excited by the innate beauty of a musical instrument at rest, such as a piano or violin.
+We feel an urge to pick it up or sit down and play, imagine and even perform.
+However, those early encounters often produce a mixture of discordant noise, inharmonious sound, and perhaps the odd happy accident.
 A first encounter with a new modular instrument can be an equally enchanting experience; a familiar looking suitcase of vintage design containing an array of twinkling electronic components with exotic names like Gallian Moons, Three Sisters, Dinky’s Taiko and Pamela’s Workout.
 These names tell us nothing of their functionality however; instead they draw in the curious and demand to be played with.
-But like attempting to blow a trumpet for the first time, early physical encounters with a modular often produces limited musical results, or sometimes no sound at all.
-And the prospect of performing live with such an instrument seems like a very ambitious goal indeed.
-Therefore, like learning to play any instrument, you begin by copying established gestures – you start to patch cables into sockets, you make connections and you find the path of least resistance.
+Like attempting to blow a trumpet for the first time, early physical encounters with a modular often produces limited musical results, or sometimes no sound at all.
+The prospect of performing live with such an instrument seems like a very ambitious goal indeed.
+Therefore, like learning to play any instrument, you begin by copying established gestures – you start to patch cables into sockets, make connections and find the path of least resistance.